RotichD/travel-music/README.md

 # User story:
 As a user/traveler I would like an app that would tell me the weather forecast of my destination and provide me with weather/mood related music to listen to on my journey, as well as a visual representation of the weather.

+# Functionality and Features:
+A user will enter a city location.
+They will be presented with the current weather conditions including temperature, humidity, windspeed, a description of the weather (example: "moderate rain"), and a random weather related .gif based on the weather condition.
+The user will then be presented with an embeded spotify player chosen at random, from a limited pre-curated weather related list.
+The User will then have the option to get a new playlist with the click of a button.
+If the user wishes to save the playlist they can click the spotify logo to be directed to the playlist on the Spotify website in a new tab.
+The Travel Tunes website will automatically load the most recent search.

 # Technologies: